-Z-arts have teamed up with the Story Drawing Club, Discover Story Centre, Read Manchester and Stagecoach to bring families from across Manchester a wonderful new creative programme to inspire the next generation of story writers and illustrators.
-They’ve put a host of drawing tutorials online – you can see them all and have a go yourself by clicking here.
+Z-arts have teamed up with the Story Drawing Club, Discover Story Centre, Read Manchester, and Stagecoach to bring families from across Manchester a wonderful creative program to inspire the next generation of story writers and illustrators.
+They have a host of drawing tutorials online – you can see them all and have a go yourself by clicking here.

 The Octagon: Storymakers Online

-The Octagon are creating a series of online storymaker sessions.
-These accessible read-a-long and sing-a-long stories are told by an actor bringing original tales such as The Gingerbread Man and The Ugly Duckling to life.
+The Octagon has added more to their series of online story maker sessions.
+The collection of accessible read-a-long and sing-a-long stories are voiced by actors bringing original tales such as The Gingerbread Man and The Ugly Duckling to life.
+New additions include The Ice Queen and Hansel & Gretel.
 Make sure you download the activity sheet for each story too!

-Visit Manchester have pulled together some of the best home-education inspired content, perfect for a digital day in with the kids.
+Visit Manchester has pulled together some of the best home-education-inspired content, perfect for a digital day with the kids.

 Science Museum Group Learning Resources

-IntoFilm provide support to help young people aged 5 to 19 to experience film creatively.
-Recently they announced their 50 film guides for all ages, to get kids to learn and think about film.
+IntoFilm provides support to help young people aged 5 to 19 to experience film creatively.
+Check out their 50 film guides for all ages, to get kids to learn and think about film.

 They also have their Review 100 competition, which encourages kids to submit a review online to be in with a chance to win a £20 amazon voucher.
 There is loads of amazing stuff on their website that is fun while also educational!
 A win-win for parents.

-Firstsite also have other crafty activities to do with bits and pieces you find at home including, drawing, collage and finger knitting.
+Firstsite also has other crafty activities to do with bits and pieces you find at home including, drawing, collage, and finger knitting.

-The Book Trust has put together a fabulous page about all of the resources you can use to get your kids into reading, arts and drawing.
+Looking for something fun as a family?
+The Book Trust has put together a fabulous page about all of the resources you can use to get your kids into reading, arts, and drawing.
 It is broken down into age ranges, so you crack on with something that works for your little ones.
-Tips include draw-along videos, downloadable worksheets and draw a story masterclasses for kids.
+Tips include draw-along videos, downloadable worksheets, and draw a story masterclasses for kids.

-This new extensive offering will include online daily lessons, including daily guides for a host of subjects and daily programmes, which are 20 minute programmes to set up students and parents with a plan for each day’s study.
+This extensive offering will include online daily lessons, including daily guides for a host of subjects and daily programmes, which are 20-minute programmes to set up students and parents with a plan for each day’s study.

 We have been overwhelmed by the love and support we’ve received since announcing our temporary closure due to the coronavirus update.
 This is a difficult time, and we appreciate everyone who has asked how they can help.
-If you are receiving a refund due to cancellation of a show, please consider being one of the many people who have turned this refund into a donation, if you can afford to do so.
-And please do add Gift Aid if you can – this means we can claim 25% more, without any additional cost to you.
 If you would like to make a one-off donation, you can do so via our Response Fund here: https://homemcr.org/about/support/donations/